microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 {
     int A = WaveActiveBallot(true);
     if (WaveIsFirstLane())
-        ReorderThread(coherenceCoord, 32);
+        TryReorderThread(coherenceCoord, 32);
     int B = WaveActiveBallot(true);
     return A - B;
 }
 ```

 In this example, a number of different things could happen:
-- If the implementation does not honor `ReorderThread` at all, the function
+- If the implementation does not honor `TryReorderThread` at all, the function
 will most likely return zero, as the set of threads before and after the
 conditional reorder would be the same.
-- If the implementation reorders threads invoking `ReorderThread` but does not
+- If the implementation reorders threads invoking `TryReorderThread` but does not
 replace them, B will likely be less than A for threads not invoking
-`ReorderThread`, while the reordered threads will likely resume execution with
+`TryReorderThread`, while the reordered threads will likely resume execution with
 a newly formed full wave, thereby obtaining `A <= B`.
 - If the implementation replaces threads in a wave, the threads not
 participating in the reorder may possibly be joined by more threads than were